SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 Our ICON score had a lot of room for improvement.
 With a relative score of only 30 out of 100, we lost 10.5 total points here.
 ICON might have been one of the hardest tasks we were given.
 It wasn’t easy, but in the end, juggling dependencies, compiler flags, and last-minute surprises made for a deep learning experience that will help inform our approach to challenging applications and benchmarks in the future, allowing us to continue to have strong overall performances at future competitions.
 We'll look into refining our build pipelines, and considering a different approach to team priorities in the future.

 ICON showed us that HPC is about more than raw computational power.
 It's about optimizing software to match hardware constraints while balancing team needs, and this is a lesson we will keep with us.

+### HPL
+Unlike simply running a preconfigured test, the competition required us to fine-tune parameters on the fly to maximize our system’s performance while staying within power constraints.
+We experimented with different block sizes, process grid layouts, and compiler optimizations to achieve the best possible FLOPS score.

+A major challenge we faced was power consumption.
+When running HPL with Docker, we noticed significant power spikes, causing our cluster to exceed the competition’s power limits.
+This issue was unexpected and difficult to manage in real-time, as the power draw fluctuated unpredictably depending on how HPL was scheduled across the CPUs and GPUs.
+We had to quickly adjust our approach, switching configurations and scaling down workloads to prevent the excession of power limits.
+These power-related struggles put us at a disadvantage compared to other teams who had more stable power-efficient setups.

+Given the time constraints, we had to make tough decisions about which configurations to attempt and which to abandon.
+Despite these difficulties, we managed to complete and submit our results with no major system crashes.
+Our preparation, while not directly aligned with some of the specific competition constraints, gave us the adaptability needed to troubleshoot and optimize under pressure.
+The judges acknowledged our understanding of performance tuning and HPC optimization in our team interview, reinforcing that we had a strong grasp of the problem space.
+Ultimately, we did the best we could under the given circumstances, and our submitted results reflected the effort we put into overcoming the power and performance challenges.

 ### Conclusion